pairinteraction/pairinteraction/README.md

 **Utility Tools [External Links]**

-- [jl-mqdt] - Learn how to calculate states and matrix elements using multi-channel quantum defect theory with our tool written in Julia.
+- [MQDT.jl] - Learn how to calculate states and matrix elements using multi-channel quantum defect theory with our tool written in Julia.

 - [ryd-numerov] - Learn how to calculate states and matrix elements using single quantum defect theory with our tool written in Python.